laravel/docs/billing.md

 	$user->save();

-If you want to pass additional customer details supported by Stripe, you can do so by passing them as second argument to `create` method:
+If you would like to specify additional customer details, you may do so by passing them as second argument to the `create` method:

+	$user->subscription('monthly')->create($creditCardToken, [
-	$user->subscription('monthly')->create($creditCardToken, ['email' => Auth::user()->email, 'description' => 'Great customer']);
+		'email' => $email, 'description' => 'Our First Customer' ]);

-Refer to "Create Customer" section of the Stripe API to see which fields are supported: https://stripe.com/docs/api#create_customer
+To learn more about the additional fields supported by Stripe, check out Stripe's [documentation on customer creation](https://stripe.com/docs/api#create_customer).

 <a name="no-card-up-front"></a>
 ## No Card Up Front